spir0th/disrichie/docs/PROFILES.md

 # Profiles
 You might be feeling creative when you think of Disrichie Profiles, it's like a file holding full of information to be read and put into the Rich Presence details.

-Using them is an easy task compared to using the command-line options:
+Using them is an easy task compared to the command-line options:
 ```shell
 # Imagine doing this
 $ disrichie -i CLIENT_ID -d "Let's play some games!" \